genepattern/gpnotebook-website-docs/docs/faq.md

 # FAQ
 ---

+## Q: Is the GenePattern Notebook Worspace intended for use with Protected Health Information (PHI)?
+The GenePattern Notebook Workspace is not intended for use with Protected Health Information (PHI).
+If you want to perform analyses with PHI data, please see our [instructions for running a private GenePattern Notebook instance.](/documentation/local-installation/)

 ## Q: How do I move notebooks or other files to different directories?

 A: You can move a notebook or other file to another directory by